Regency period (Empire of Brazil): The fall of the first emperor

-According to historian Emília Viotti da Costa, the structure which came to be as a result of the Independence of Brazil led to the organization of a political system that placed the municipalities dependant on the provinces and these on the central power; and also that:
+According to historian Emília Viotti da Costa, the structure which came to be as a result of Brazil's independence led to the organization of a political system that placed the municipalities dependant on the provinces and these on the central power; Costa also remarked that:

-This "Council of State" implemented the Moderating Power instituted by emperor Pedro I when he dissolved the Constituent Assembly that was tasked with drafting Brazil's first constitution right after its independence from Portugal.
-The Constituent Assembly was formed by lifetime members, which were appointed by the monarch and no more than ten in number.
+The "Council of State" implemented the Moderating Power instituted by emperor Pedro I when he dissolved the Constituent Assembly that was tasked with drafting Brazil's first constitution right after its independence from Portugal.
+The Council of State was formed by lifetime members, which were appointed by the monarch and no more than ten in number.
 Their function was to be heard "in all serious and general measures of public administration, especially concerning the declaration of war, peace negotiations, negotiations with foreign nations, as well as on all occasions when the Emperor proposed to exercise any of the prerogatives of the Moderating Power" - and to which the liberals were strongly opposed.

 The 1830 revolutions across Europe, which resulted in the overthrow of the French monarch Charles X, spread its liberal ideas to other nations, including Brazil.
-Liberal newspapers such as the Aurora Fluminense, published by Evaristo da Veiga in Rio de Janeiro, started to appear in the country; in São Paulo, the death of liberal journalist Líbero Badaró severely steered public opinion against the emperor.
+Liberal newspapers such as Aurora Fluminense, published by Evaristo da Veiga in Rio de Janeiro, started to appear in the country; in São Paulo, the death of liberal journalist Líbero Badaró severely steered public opinion against the emperor.

-The liberals - divided between the moderated and the exalted - sought Pedro I to secure a moderate ministry and disconnect it from the institutional framework inherited from his father.
-They were opposed by the restorers - who defended its permanence.
-The emperor had made a trip to Minas Gerais, where he was received with apathy; upon returning to the court, he was received by the Portuguese nationals in Brazil with a nighttime demonstration of luminaries.
+The liberals, divided between the "moderate" and the "exalted", sought Pedro I to secure a moderate ministry and disconnect it from the institutional framework inherited from his father, king John VI.
+They were opposed by the restorers, who defended its permanence.
+The emperor had made a trip to Minas Gerais, where he was received with apathy; upon returning to the court, he was received by the local Portuguese community in Rio de Janeiro with a nighttime demonstration of luminaries.
 The Brazilians reacted and the conflict known as the Night of the Bottle Fight took place.
-The emperor then dismissed all the ministers, which were of a moderate leaning, and replaced them with others that were perceived as absolutist - this inflamated public opinion even more against him.
+The emperor then dismissed all the ministers, which were of a moderate leaning, and replaced them with others that were perceived as absolutist; this inflamed public opinion even more against him.

 Pedro I's reaction as a result of the popular unrest and the events that followed caused surprise even among the exalted liberals, as the emperor decided to abdicate in favor of his son at dawn on 7 April 1831.
 His opponents only wanted the restoration of the moderate ministry.
-The abdication led the establishment of the regency.
+The abdication led to the establishment of the regency.